The Psychiatry of OCD & Schizophrenia

 Sometimes thought disorders also make it difficult to communicate.
 For example, someone may ask you a simple question that you know the answer to, but you find it difficult to explain.
 You may take a lot longer to answer the question and keep spinning around the correct answer without actually addressing it.
 You may finally get to the answer after many minutes of explanation, or you may not and keep talking in circles.
-Your family, friends, and coworkers will feel frustrated with your lack of communication and want to avoid asking you questions, which can severely affect your relationships with them.
+Your family, friends, and coworkers may feel frustrated with your lack of communication which can severely affect your relationships with them.

-What causes thought disorders?
 Thought disorders do not have one specific cause.
 Instead, they can be a symptom of a number of different mental health issues.
 Sometimes, thought disorders are a symptom of something as common as an anxiety disorder, especially when you are feeling overwhelmed or confronted with an uncomfortable situation.
 However, they can also manifest in more severe ways in other mental illnesses, like bipolar disorder or schizophrenia.
+In this case, genetics and brain chemistry imbalances are at play.